AlejaSj/leetcode/README.md

 - Change the array `nums` such that the first `k` elements of `nums` contain the unique elements in the order they were present in `nums` initially.
 The remaining elements of `nums` are not important as well as the size of nums.
 - Return `k`.

+### 27. Remove Element - Easy

+Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.

+Consider the number of elements in nums which are not equal to val be k, to get accepted, you need to do the following things:

+- Change the array nums such that the first k elements of nums contain the elements which are not equal to val.
+The remaining elements of nums are not important as well as the size of nums.

+- Return k.

+### 28. Find the Index of the First Occurrence in a String - Easy

+Given two strings `needle` and `haystack`, return the index of the first occurrence of `needle` in `haystack`, or `-1` if `needle` is not part of `haystack`.

+### 35. Search Insert Position - Easy

+Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.

+You must write an algorithm with `O(log n)` runtime complexity.

+### 58. Length of Last Word - Easy

+Given a string s consisting of words and spaces, return the length of the last word in the string.

+A word is a maximal
+substring
+consisting of non-space characters only.

+### 66. Plus One - Easy

+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.

+Increment the large integer by one and return the resulting array of digits.

+### 67. Add Binary

+Given two binary strings a and b, return their sum as a binary string.

 ***